Nitrokey/nitrokey-documentation/source/components/nitrokeys/hsm/faq.rst

 .. faq:: What is the SO PIN for?

   The SO PIN is used in the Nitrokey HSM only and is something like a "master" PIN with special properties.
-Please read this instructions carefully to understand the SO PIN of the Nitrokey HSM.
+Please read `these instructions <https://github.com/OpenSC/OpenSC/wiki/SmartCardHSM#initialize-the-device>`__ carefully to understand the SO PIN of the Nitrokey HSM.

   The SO PIN has to be exactly 16 digits long.